World War Z Review; This is exactly what you’d expect from a Zombie shooter.

 There’s four-player co-op, there are loads of weapons, there’s an incredible amount of enemies and there is constant dread and intensity.
 The Left 4 Dead and Call of Duty Zombies influences are incredibly clear and developer Saber Interactive aren’t ashamed of that.
 They’re proud, and so they should be.
 It’s a high bar to set though, how does WWZ shape up?
+Keep reading this World War Z Review and find out.

 You’ll be eased into the game with several story-based missions set in different locations.
 You’ll travel to New York, Jerusalem, Russia and Japan, and each area manages to offer something different.
 For example, you’ll easily notice the difference between the aesthetics; New York’s cramped streets, and iconic subway are on show, Jerusalem’s dry desert and Russia’s white wilderness are brought alive on screen.
 Everything about each area feels unique and it adds a nice sense of progression.
 The story might not be going anywhere but at least there’s a journey that continues to throw new elements into the mix.